 Installment payment plan.
-If you owe $50,000 or less, you can request a payment plan by going to IRS.gov and filling out the Online Payment Agreement you’ll find there, or call 800-829-1040.
+If you owe $50,000 or less, you can request a payment plan when you are preparing your taxes with TurboTax or call 800-829-1040.
 If you owe, the IRS will also send you a bill with your payment options which include instructions for requesting an installment agreement.
 If you owe more than $50,000, you will need to complete a financial statement to determine the monthly payment amount for an installment plan.

 Hardship cases.
 If you will become destitute if you have to pay the taxes, you can fill out Form 911, Request for Taxpayer Advocate Service Assistance, to ask the IRS to delay tax collection.
 This isn’t your best option, since you’ll still be racking up penalties and interest and the IRS can file a lien against you.

 Offer in Compromise (OIC).
 If none of these options work for you, you can make an offer to settle with the IRS for something less than is due.
 You’ll have to fill out Form 656 and show that you are unable to pay, for example, the amount owed is higher than your total assets and income.

 If you can’t pay your tax, don’t bury your head in the sand — hiding from the IRS is not a successful strategy.
 It’s best to file your taxes by the tax deadline and then work out one of these payment options with the IRS.